BUILDING DEMOCRACY FOR ALL

 - INVESTIGATE offers learning field trips with historical context and online links to primary source materials, historical timelines, biographies of influential people, interactive websites, and relevant factual information to promote awareness and understanding of the principles, values, institutions, and practices of American democracy.
 Investigating our nation’s governmental history and foundations introduces students to their rights and responsibilities as members of a democratic society.

-- UNCOVER presents little-known histories and stories of women, African Americans, indigenous peoples, LGBTQIA individuals, children and teens, and others who are under-represented in textbooks, curriculum frameworks and learning plans.
-These sections connect the struggles of diverse individuals and groups to major events and institutions of United States democracy.
-UNCOVER invites students to explore deeply the ongoing struggles of individuals and groups to achieve equal status in American society.
-Students participate in inquiry learning where questions, rather than answers, are the focus of the learning activities (Lesh, 2011).
+- UNCOVER presents little-known histories and untold stories of women, Black Americans, indigenous peoples, LGBTQIA individuals, Asian American and Pacific Islanders, Mexican Americans, Latinos/Latinas, children and teens, and others who are historically excluded or marginalized in textbooks, curriculum frameworks and learning plans.
+These sections are designed as "counternarratives" or "stories that reflect the critical perspectives of storytellers and challenge injustice" (Hickman & Portfilio, 2021, p.
+36).
+UNCOVER invites students to connect major events and institutions of United States democracy to the struggles of diverse individuals and groups to achieve equal status in American society.
+We focus on inquiry where questions, rather than answers, are the focus of the learning activities (Lesh, 2011).
+You can learn more little-known histories and untold stories from the Retropolis (meaning, "the past, rediscovered") series from The Washington Post.

 How to Use This Book